Communication and compliance in Yoga Therapy.

 In many cases, intrinsic motivation (doing something for its own sake, not outside pressures) is key to sustainable engagement and can depend on factors such as enjoyment, social contact and sense of achievement.
 Engagement itself, is often linked to feelings of self-control and self-determination.

-What does this mean for you, the Yoga Therapist?
+What does communication and compliance mean for you, the Yoga Therapist?

 - Prioritise building a solid therapeutic relationship and hold a realistic, but positive attitude in interactions with clients.
 At least then your clients will fess up if they haven’t been practising, as in the examples at the start of this article.